Paris Law Fatigue Crack Growth Calculator

 Calculate fatigue crack growth rate and cycles to failure using the Paris-Erdogan law.

-Enter material constants C and m, stress range, and crack sizes to find cycles to failure.
+Enter material constants C and m, stress range, and crack sizes.

 Fatigue Crack Growth